linode/docs/docs/products/networking/nodebalancers/guides/backends/index.md

 - Install all required software on the Compute Instance.

-- Verify that any required data has been properly replicated on the Compute Instance.
-There are many different methods of ensuring data is properly replicated between multiple servers.
+- Verify that any required data has been properly replicated on each Compute Instance.
+There are many different methods of ensuring data is properly replicated between multiple servers, including [rsync](https://linux.die.net/man/1/rsync), [Gluster](https://www.gluster.org/), [Galera](https://galeracluster.com/), or CI/CD tooling.

-- Verify that the instance accepts traffic over the port specified in the backend's configuration and is not blocking addresses from the NodeBalancer's private IP address range: `192.168.255.0/24`.
+- Verify that each instance accepts traffic over the port specified in the backend's configuration and is not blocking addresses from the NodeBalancer's private IP address range: `192.168.255.0/24`.